boffnoff/boffnoff.github.com/_posts/2013-10-24-fourth-day.md

 ## Day 4 is upon us

 So the first task ahead of us today is to sort out that pesky "fourth-day.html" file that went AWOL.
-First task is to clean up index.css, and then to continue working in this new markdon language.
+The second task is to clean up index.css, and then to continue working in this new markdone language.
 After that I need to add spacing to my headers and style the footers and headers.
 But since I already have, here's what they look like, firstly the "main_header":

     .main_header {
       padding: 15px;